Websites · Myotherapy

 The questions clinic owners ask us.

-Should the website explicitly compare myotherapy to remedial massage?
+Should the website explicitly compare myotherapy to remedial-massage?

 We're not in Victoria.
 Does the website strategy change?